Protect Your Lawn: Safe Use of Fire Pits on Grass

 Maintain and Repair Your Lawn After Fire Pit Use

-2. Assess Damage: Inspect your lawn for signs of heat stress or burn marks.
+2. Assess Damage: Inspect your for signs of heat stress or burn marks.
 Identify any brown patches and mark them for treatment.

-3. Aerate the Soil: If the turf appears compacted or damaged, aerating the soil can be beneficial.
+3. Aerate the Soil: If the appears compacted or damaged, aerating the soil can be beneficial.
 This process enables air, water, and nutrients to penetrate deeper, promoting healthier plant growth.

 Each box represents a step you should take to help your lawn recover after using a fire pit.
 Follow the arrows to see what to do next, starting from watering the grass to monitoring its growth.